kunal21raut/string_calculator_tdd_kata/Readme.md

     - This line is optional, and all existing scenarios should still be supported.

 5. **Negative Number Exception**
-    - Calling `Add` with a negative number will throw an exception `negatives not allowed` with the negative numbers that were passed.
+    - Calling `add` with a negative number will throw an exception `negatives not allowed` with the negative numbers that were passed.
     - Example: `"1,-2,-3"` will result in exception "negatives not allowed: -2, -3"

+6. **Ignoring Large Numbers**

+    - Numbers larger than 1000 should be ignored in computations.
+    - Example: `"2,1001"` should return 2

 ## How to Use